Izkia Siches: Minister of the Interior and Public Security

 She left the presidency of the Chilean Medical College in November 2021 to be part of Gabriel Boric's second round presidential campaign, that he finally won.
 Siches was seen as one of the principal figures in the campaign that helped Boric to win the election.
 Her tour in the northern regions of the country was identified by political experts as one of the reasons those regions voted for Boric in the second round, despite mediocre results in the first round.

 On 11 March 2022, Siches was appointed as Minister of the Interior and Public Security by Gabriel Boric, in a ceremony held in the National Congress of Chile.
 She is the first woman to hold this position.

 In mid-March Siches was received with gunfire during a visit to Temucuicui and had to be evacuated.
 She had intended to hold a meeting with the family of Camilo Catrillanca, a Mapuche activist and farmer shot dead by police in 2018.
 Victor Queipul, a lonko of Temucuicui, explained later that the visit was made in a wrongful way disregarding traditional Mapuche protocols.
 Her advisors on indigenous matters and on Araucanía and Bío-Bío, Salvador Millaleo and Rubén Sánchez Curihuentro disagreed with the trip to Temucuicui and resigned in the aftermath of the incident.

 In April 2022 Siches falsely accused the previous government of being responsible for a failed deportation event.
-According to Siches in March 2022 an aeroplane had to return back to Chile with Venezuelan deportees after the passengers were denied entry to Venezuela.
+According to Siches in March 2022 an aeroplane had to return to Chile with Venezuelan deportees after the passengers were denied entry to Venezuela.
 Later she retracted the story and apologised to former minister Rodrigo Delgado for making false accusations.
 The public prosecutor's office opened an enquiry for omission of report and for possible offences of the previous administration related to Siche's accusations.
 For its part the government was able to determine that Siches false claims had originated in the Direction of Migration (Dirección de Migraciones).

 On 6 September 2022, it was announced that Siches would be replaced by Carolina Tohá.
 Prior to her replacement polls showed that she had the lowest approval ratings of among government ministers.